formaxcn/enveil/docs/getting-started/installation.md

 # Installation Guide

-Enveil is currently in development and needs to be installed by loading an unpacked extension.
-This guide provides detailed installation instructions.
+This guide provides detailed installation instructions for Enveil.
+You can install it from Chrome Web Store (easiest) or download from GitHub Releases.

 ## System Requirements